Robbinsville High School (North Carolina): History

 The origins of Robbinsville High School begin in the early 1900s.
 In 1924, the school was relocated into what is known as The Old Rock Building.
 The school building housed all grades including high school grades until the 1966–67 school year when it was split into separate high, middle and elementary schools.

 In 1987, Stecoah High School in the eastern part of Graham County, closed.
 The high school portion was then merged into Robbinsville High.

 Athletics

 Robbinsville is a North Carolina High School Athletic Association (NCHSAA) member school and are currently classified as a 1A school in the Smoky Mountain 1A/2A Conference.
-The Robbinsville team name is the Black Knights, wearing the school colors of black and white.
-Until 1965, the Robbinsville High School team name was the Blue Devils.
+Robbinsville's team name is the Black Knights, with the school colors being black and white.
+Until 1965, Robbinsville's team name was the Blue Devils.

-The school offers teams in a variety of sports: baseball, basketball, cross country, football, softball, track and field, volleyball, and wrestling.
+The school offers teams in a variety of sports including: baseball, basketball, cross country, football, softball, track and field, volleyball, and wrestling.

 The Black Knights' football team have had a storied history, having won 14 North Carolina 1A state championships.